WhiptongueHydra/VHDL_Dump/README.md

 ## Tools
 Using GHDL and GTKWave within WSL

-## Vague GHDL workflow so I dont forget
+## Vague workflow so I dont forget
 ### Analysis
 `ghdl -a design_file.vhd
 ghdl -a testbench.vhd`